deepin-community/distrobox/docs/README.md

 - Leverage high abundance of curated distro images for docker/podman to manage multiple environments

-Refer to the compatiblity list for an overview of supported host's distro [HERE](compatibility.md#host-distros) and container's distro [HERE](compatibility.md#containers-distros).
+Refer to the compatibility list for an overview of supported host's distro [HERE](compatibility.md#host-distros) and container's distro [HERE](compatibility.md#containers-distros).

 ### Aims

-This project aims to bring **any distro userland to any other distro** supporting podman or docker.
+This project aims to bring **any distro userland to any other distro** supporting podman, docker or lilipod.
 It has been written in POSIX sh to be as portable as possible and not have problems with dependencies and glibc version's compatibility.